-Except as varied hereunder the Laws of Cricket (2000 Code 2nd Edition - 2003) shall apply.
+Except as varied hereunder, the Laws of Cricket (2000 Code 2nd Edition - 2003) shall apply.

-Note:

-- •All references to 'Governing Body' within the Laws of Cricket shall be replaced by 'ICC Tournament Referee'. - •All references to 'ICC Code of Conduct' shall be replaced with 'ICC Code of Conduct for ICC Development Program Events and Women's International Matches'.
+Note: All references to 'Governing Body' within the Laws of Cricket shall be replaced by 'ICC Tournament Referee'.
+The ICC Tournament Referee may or may not be present at the match.